 Second, you promise to repay the government for the cost of any “federally funded, means-tested public benefits” paid to the intending immigrant.
-These include such programs as Medicaid and TANF (cash assistance), but does not include general medical care, such as emergency room visits.
+These include such programs as Medicaid and TANF (cash assistance) but does not include general medical care, such as emergency room visits.
 Sponsors often incorrectly believe that they will be responsible for any medical care provided to a sponsored immigrant, but that is just not true.

 Regarding the second promise, if the intending immigrant receives public benefits you can be sued by a government agency for the cost of those benefits.
-Generally it is uncommon for agencies to take this step.
-However agencies do have the legal ability to take this step if they choose to.
+Generally, it is uncommon for agencies to take this step.
+However, agencies do have the legal ability to take this step if they choose to.
 Moreover, the Trump Administration has considered making government enforcement of the Form I-864 mandatory.
 If it adopted this policy, agencies would be required to pursue claims against sponsors if immigrants receive public benefits.

 Your obligations continue until the first of these five events occur: the intending immigrant